pwhite1989/accessibility-assessment/README.md

 This project contains the Dockerfile and images assets required to create the accessibility-assessment image that is used in CI for the assessment of captured pages using axe, pa11y and vnu.
 The violations found during the assessment are pushed to ELK.

 ## Running the image locally
-You will need to install [docker](https://docs.docker.com/install) to proceed with this guide.

-The following instructions give reviewers of the point in time accessibility audit early sight of the accessibility assessment findings.
-Work is ongoing to implement this functionality in the build.
+The following instructions are intended to give reviewers of the point in time accessibility audit early sight of the accessibility assessment findings.
+This functionality will be made available in our CI in the coming weeks.

+We believe the automated assessment generates some value, however this value is hidden amongst a **LOT** of background noise.
+We have not filtered any of the axe/pa11y/vnu violations at this time, so it wouldn't be unexpected for a 10 page assessment to generate ~150 Violations.

+For this reason we're using the ELK stack to Visualise findings.

 ### Assessing a test suite
+You will need [docker](https://docs.docker.com/install) installed and an API token configured in our build jenkins to proceed with this guide.

 1. Build the accessibility-assessment image from the [docker](docker/) directory:
 ```bash
 docker build -t accessibility-assessment:1.0.0 .
 ```
+2. Ensure that you have ~6GB of memory allocated to your docker engine.
-2. Start your local ELK stack from the [apps](apps/) directory:
+3. Start your local ELK stack from the [apps](apps/) directory:
 ```bash
 docker-compose up -d
 ```
-> Go to http://localhost:5601 in your browser and wait for kibana to initialise
+> Go to http://localhost:5601 in your browser and wait for kibana to initialise:

-3. In Kibana, navigate to **Management -> Saved Ojbects** and click **Import**.
-Load the [Index Saved Object](apps/kibana/kibana-index-so.json) and the [visualisations and dashboards](apps/kibana/management-kibana-so.json).
-This file contains +700 saved objects so may take a few minutes to load.

-4. Ensure that you have the `JENKINS_USERNAME` and `JENKINS_API_KEY` environment variables set in your local development environment.
-These values are used to retrieve a given test suite's pages from the jenkins api.
+4. Ensure that you have the `JENKINS_USERNAME` and `JENKINS_API_KEY` environment variables configured in your local development environment.
+These credentials are used by the assessment container to retrieve pages via the jenkins api.

 5. Pick the test suite job name that you'd like to assess from jenkins(?) and execute:
 ```bash